Vermont Green FC

 Vermont Green Football Club is an American soccer team based in Burlington, Vermont that began play in USL League Two in the 2022 season.
 The club mission is centered on environmental justice with the goal of becoming a net zero soccer club.
 They are also a member of One Percent for the Planet, donating 1% of the club's annual revenues to approved environmental partners.
+VGFC's environmental mission has drawn coverage from The New York Times, BBC Sport, The Guardian, and the Men in Blazers podcast.
+The Green finished their 2025 campaign with 16 wins, 3 draws and 0 losses, winning their first National Championship.

 History

 Prior to the Green, the Burlington, Vermont area was home to USL League Two club, Vermont Voltage, which played from 1997 until 2014.

-The club was officially announced as USL League Two's newest team on 12 October 2021.
-One of the club's co-founders is Matthew Wolff, a graphic designer known for his work on association football logos and jerseys.
+The club was officially announced as USL League Two's newest team on October 12, 2021.
+One of the club's co-founders is Matthew Wolff, a graphic designer known for his work on soccer logos and jerseys.
 Wolff designed Vermont Green FC's logo, which was unveiled in February 2022.
+He continues to design all of the club's kits and apparel.